Bornholm uprising: Assassination of Printzensköld

 Meanwhile, Printzensköld arrived in Rønne at 4:00 p.m. and took a visit to one of the city's two mayors.
 When Kofoed and the conspirators got word of this, they quickly came to the mayor's house and pushed into the room living room.
 It came to a violent incident, during which the table was overturned onto Printzensköld, and his body was, under Kofoed's leadership, dragged out into the street by the conspirators.
 Subsequently, they took him towards the town hall's cellar, in which Villum Clausen fired a pistol shot at his head, after which both Jens Kofoed and Niels Gumløs each fired a shot at him.

 There are historical uncertainties revolving around the event, including whether or not Printzensköld was captured and whether he tried to flee.
-The Borringholms Manifest, a manifesto published right after Printzensköld's death to defend the Bornholmers' actions, and a Swedish witness both agree that Printzenslöld was captured.
+The Borringholms Manifest, a manifesto published right after Printzensköld's death to defend the Bornholmers' actions, and a Swedish witness both agree that Printzensköld was captured.
 However, they disagree with Printzensköld's supposed escape attempt, with the Borringholms Manifest saying he tried to escape, while the Swedish witness opposes this.
 Despite a later source from 1720 agreeing with the Borringholms Manifest, both sources' historic reliability is slim, and no other contemporary source supports their assessment.
 According to M. K. Zarhtmann, no escape attempt was made on Printzensköld's part, yet all other authors characterize Printzensköld's escape attempt as the real cause of the murder.